Skip Navigation

 Prostate cancer risk factors

-We don’t know the exact cause of prostate cancer.
-We do know that men with certain risk factors may be more likely to get it:
+While we don’t know the exact cause of prostate cancer, we do know men with certain risk factors may be more likely to develop it:

 • Being African American